Jon Jackson, IM Athletics

 I am a first year MTS student at the Divinity School.
 I am interested in the intersection between religious thought and society, particularly in the Late Roman Empire but, more recently, also in the US and elsewhere.
 I graduated from the college in 2007.
 While at Harvard, I lived in Lowell House, studied History, completed a Secondary Field in the Study of Religion and wrote for the News Board of The Crimson.
 Since then, I have worked with high school students as a proctor and assistant dean for the Harvard Summer School and as a public school teacher in Miami-Dade County.
 I am interested in education and education reform.
 I’m not a particularly accomplished dancer or cook, but I love cooking and baking (or trying to!) and dancing salsa.
 I like watching movies, and I particularly enjoy watching foreign films.

 Hello!
-I'm brand new to Pfoho, coming in as the new Concentration Advisor for Pfoho's economics concentrators.
-I'm a development economist and received my Ph.D. from Cornell University in 2008.
-I'm interested in just about any issue facing developing countries, should you ever feel like chatting about anything along those lines; I'm particularly interested in governance, inequality, and women's issues in India, which are my main areas of research.
-Some of my other favorite things are dogs, tennis, traveling, piano, photography, and family & friends.
+I'm the Concentration Advisor for Pfoho's economics concentrators.
+I'm also a development economist and a Lecturer/Advisor in the Economics Department.
+I'd love to chat with you about any ec questions you might have or pretty much any issue facing developing countries.
+Some of my other favorite things are dogs, traveling, piano, photography, and family & friends.
 I look forward to participating in life around Pfoho and getting to know many of you, regardless of your concentration!

 I'm a composer and piano player and a sort of writer about music (mostly 20th century American and British music) and I've been a non-resident music tutor at Pfoho for a long time.
 I grew up in Nashville, Tennessee, went to New England Conservatory, lived in England for two years, where I studied with a composer named Peter Maxwell Davies, and then came back to Boston and went to Brandeis.
 I've been around ever since.
 After a long, long time, I went back to Brandeis and got my doctorate.
 I teach at the Preparatory School at New England Conservatory (where some number of current Pfohosers were formerly students of mine) and at Boston University.
 I was a TF in CORE Music Courses at Harvard (mostly First Nights, but also Chamber Music and The Swing Era) for a number of years and I've also taught in the Music Department.
 Aside from music, I'm interested in books, movies, and politics, and I like talking about all of them.